inbucket/inbucket/ui/README.md

 UI is functional if this is your first time building Inbucket, but your dev/test cycle should favor the development server below.

-### Terminal 2: webpack development server
+### Terminal 2: parcel development server

 ```
 cd $INBUCKET/ui
-npm run dev
+yarn start
 ```

-npm will start a development HTTP server listening on port 3000.
+yarn will start a development HTTP server listening on port 1234.
 You should use this server for UI development, as it features hot reload and the Elm debugger.

 [Elm]:            https://elm-lang.org
 [Node.js]:        https://nodejs.org